simbrain/simbraindocs/src/docs/network/connections/index.md

 Connection strategies can be invoked in these ways:

-- There is a default strategy that is set in network preferences when using the 1-2 trick.
+- Use the default strategy that is set in network preferences when using the 1-2 trick.
+Then when pressing 1 then 2 this strategy will be invoked.
-- You can also right click and select one from the `connect neurons` submenu.
+- Right click and select a strategy from the `connect neurons` submenu.
-- Synapse groups are also associated with connection strategies that can be applied
+- Synapse groups are associated with connection strategies that can be applied